damscal/logseq-mindlink/README.md

 # logseq-mindlink
-LLMs with RAG on logseq
+logseq-mindlink is a plugin for logseq that brings LLMs augmented with logseq personal notes.